-Of the many HTML elements you’ll encounter on your journey to front-end mastery, span is one you’ll see very often.
-But, unlike other elements, the <span> tag doesn’t create a specific type of page element on its own.
+Of the many elements you’ll encounter on your journey to front-end development mastery, HTML span is one of the most common.
+However, unlike other elements, the HTML <span> tag doesn’t produce a specific type of page element on its own.
 At first, that might cause you to scratch your head and wonder, “What is span in HTML?”
 We’re here to answer that question.

 In HTML, the span tag is a generic inline container element.
-Span tags usually wrap sections of text for styling purposes or for adding attributes to a section of text without creating a new line of content.
+You use this element to wrap sections of text for styling purposes or to add attributes to a section of text without creating a new line of content.
 It is similar — but not the same as — the <div> tag.

-The span element is called “generic” because the name of the tag itself doesn’t tell us anything about the contents of the element.
+We refer to the span element as “generic” because the name of that tag isn’t indicative of anything about the contents of the element.
 In other words, when we see the word “span,” it doesn’t mean anything to us.
 This is in sharp contrast with a semantic HTML element, one whose name describes its purpose (e.g., <p> for paragraph, <button>, and <form>).

 What does ‘span’ do in HTML?

 So, what does the span class HTML achieve?
-Remember: On its own, a <span> tag does not affect how the page renders.
+Remember: On its own, a <span> tag will not impact how the page renders.

-However, <span> tags are powerful because they let us assign any global HTML attribute to a section of text or other inline page content.
-The most common attributes you’ll see used with span are the selectors id and class, used to apply styling to specific words.
-See the example below for some various examples.
+The reason <span> tags are so powerful is that they let us assign any global HTML attribute to a section of text or other inline page content.
+The most common attributes you’ll see used with span are the selectors id and class, which you’ll use to apply styling to specific words.
+Here are a few examples:

-It’s also possible to apply CSS to HTML elements within <span> tags using the style attributes (also known as “inline CSS.”
+Yes, it is possible to apply CSS to HTML elements within <span> tags using the style attributes.
+You may hear this referred to as “inline CSS.”
 While inline CSS is technically possible, it’s advisable that you avoid it as it makes it more difficult to make page-wide style changes.

 Span can accommodate other attributes, too.
-For example, if you have a piece of text in a different language than the document, wrap this text in a <span> tag and add the lang attribute the tag to indicate the temporary language change.
-This helps search engine indexing and instructs text-to-speech programs to pronounce the words correctly.
+For example, if you have a piece of text in a different language than the document, wrap this text in a <span> tag and add the lang attribute to the tag.
+This indicates a temporary language change, which helps search engine indexing and even instructs text-to-speech programs to pronounce the words correctly.
 Check out how that works here:

-Lastly, we can use <span> to bold and italicize text with CSS.
+Last — but certainly not least — we can use <span> to bold and italicize text with CSS.
 However, it’s a better practice to use the <strong> tag for bolding text and the <em> (emphasis) tag for italicizing text.
 This is because <strong> and <em> are semantic HTML elements (whereas <span>) is not, which makes your code more accessible to screen readers.
 Visibly, these techniques are identical — as you can see in our example below:

 We have one last note about the HTML span element.
-Whenever possible, you should always see if there’s a more semantic alternative to <span> before using it for better accessibility.
+Whenever possible, you should always see if there’s a more semantic alternative to <span> before using it.
+This boosts your website’s HTML accessibility.

 For a more in-depth explanation of what this means in practice, see our full explanation of span versus div in HTML.
-But, in short, here are the main differences between span and div elements:
+But, to keep it short and sweet, here are the must-know differences between div and span:

-- A <div> element takes up the full width of its container, while <span> only takes up the width of its inner content.
-The width and height of a <div> element can be changed in CSS, but you cannot change the width and height of a <span> element with CSS.
+A <div> element takes up the full width of its container, while <span> only takes up the width of its inner content.
+You can change the width and height of a <div> element in CSS, but you cannot change the width and height of a <span> element with CSS.

-- Generally, <div> elements are used to separate chunks of content, and <span> tags are used to target a piece of text within a larger chunk of content.
+Generally speaking, you’d use a <div> element to separate chunks of content, and <span> tags to target a piece of text within a larger chunk of content.

 The example below illustrates two divs and two spans — notice the visual differences between these elements: